Ne0bliviscaris/Job-Search-Tool/README.md

 # TODO:
+## Data processing
+#### Location fetching adjustments
+- If site puts selected location on first place - use only the first location
+- Else - fetch html with location block hovered to show extract list of all locations

 #### Get proper search links
 #### Raw data extraction improvements:
 - Location extraction improvements - making sure that either a list or the proper location is extracted